thephpleague/uri/docs/dev-master/uri/schemes/ftp.md

 ## Validation

-A FTP URI must contain the `ftp` scheme.
+The scheme of a FTP URI must be equal to `ftp` or be undefined.
 It can not contains a query and or a fragment component.

 <p class="message-notice">Adding contents to the fragment or query components throws an <code>InvalidArgumentException</code> exception</p>